drBenway/pixi-vn-wiki/start/labels.md

 ### Call a label

 To call a label you must use the `GameStepManager.callLabel` function and pass the label.
+This function have 2 parameters:

+* `label`: the label that will be called
+* `props`: the properties that will be passed to the label, if you not want to pass any parameter you can pass an empty object `{}`.

 When you call a label, the steps of that label will be started.
 If before the call was running another label, the remaining steps of the another label will be executed after the steps of the called label.